sarahsra/Covid-19-Data-Exploration/README.md

 # Covid-19-Data-Exploration
 Analyzing a Covid 19 dataset using BigQuery - A SQL Analysis

 Here are the SQL queries and datasets used for this project.
+The datasets contain information collected from Jan 1, 2020 to April 30, 2021.

 To view the project writeup, check it out on **[Medium](https://medium.com/@srarajani/covid-19-data-exploration-using-bigquery-a677874c855b)**.